Charlotte Greenwood: Radio

 Greenwood had her own radio program, The Charlotte Greenwood Show, a sitcom.
 It was broadcast from 1944 to 1946, first on ABC and later on NBC.
 She also was in "Home in Indiana" on Lux Radio Theatre October 2, 1944.

 Recordings

 Greenwood ventured into recorded music with an album of songs from Cole Porter's musical Out of This World and another from the musical comedy Oh, by Jingo.

 Personal life

 Greenwood first married actor Cyril Ring, brother of actress Blanche Ring.
 They divorced.
 Her second husband was composer Martin Broones.
 He died in 1971.
 Both unions were childless.

 In her post-retirement years, Greenwood suffered severely from arthritis.
 She and Broones were Christian Scientists – he was a C.S. practitioner and teacher of Christian Science for over two decades, and he consulted with Doris Day in that capacity.
 Greenwood also became a listed public Christian Science practitioner until her death in 1977, using the name Charlotte Greenwood Broones.

 Greenwood died in Los Angeles at age 87.
-She had been out of the public eye for decades, and it was months before the world took notice.
+She had been out of the public eye for decades, and it was months before the world became aware of her passing.